 The pillion passanger heading off for the ride of his life

-An unassuming Australian adventurer rumbled into town on his dust covered black side-car motor bike.
-He has driven through the Copper Cannon System, moving to the beat of his own drum (and possibly the drums of the Tarahumara Indians).
-After seeing both the bike and him I decided to check the history of this expedition on Google ....and what a rugged wilderness passage it is!
+An unassuming Australian adventurer rumbled into town on his dust covered black motor bike with side car.
+He had driven through the Copper Cannon System, moving to the beat of his own drum and possibly the drums of the Tarahumara Indians.
+After seeing both the bike and him so dusty and weathered I decided to check the history of this expedition on Google ....and what a rugged wilderness passage it was for him!

-He is in town checking in with the yacht as crew and then driving to Seattle to store away his bike and to visit to a few good people who he says helped him along his way.
-I google his next trip from La Paz to Seattle, and it too is a journey of huge mileage, not to mention the drop in weather to 5 degrees.
-This ranks him as a serious biker also.
+He was in town checking in with us as potential crew, then planed to drive to Seattle to stow his bike and to visit to a few good people.
+Who he says helped him along his way.
+I googled his next trip from La Paz Mexico to Seattle America, and it too is a journey of huge mileage, not to mention the drop in temperature to 5 degrees.
+This ranks him as a serious adventurer and biker as well.

-He spends 2 full days sorting....god knows how much an adventurer has to sort after such an extensive trip through the wilderness and then bunks his tired and dusty self into accommodation close by the marina.
+He spent 2 full days sorting, god only knows how much an adventurer has to sort after such an extensive trip for years through the wilderness.
+He then bunks his tired and dusty self into Mexican hostel accommodation close to our marina.
 He can't drift off to sleep for his weary body won't let him but takes much needed rest.

-He chats to the people around him and I suspect takes a marzipan sweet (creamy rich and sweet) from an idle person in the hallway of the accommodation.
-He asks this idle person if he wants a ride in his bike up to the shops and when this was accepted with such reverence and delight, he then offers this person a side-car ride to Seattle with him the next day - 'just for kicks'.
-However the adventurers' calendar already hard pressed to be back within 3 weeks to help preparations on the yacht.
-But his "should be fine" attitude makes both space and time for another human being on his antique motor cycle.
+He chats to the people around him within and I suspect takes a marzipan sweet from an idle person in the hallway of the accommodation.
+He asks an idle person sitting in a wheelchair if he wants a ride in his bike up to the shops and when this was accepted with such delight, he then offers this disabled person a side-car ride to Seattle with him the next day - 'just for kicks' he said.
+However the adventurers' calendar already was hard pressed for time to be back within 3 was a tight turnaround.
+With his "should be fine" attitude he makes both space and time for another human being on his antique motor cycle.

-We both feel this special adventurer warrants a wave off, so we head up to the car park in time to see.
-As we approach the side-car we are offered a marzipan sweet by the pillion passenger .
-The still dust covered bike was loaded up to the max and the companions' trusty wheelchair was strapped to the top -readily accessible.
-The grateful companion is sitting pretty with the box of sweets on his lap ready for the next person he meets along the route north I suspect.
+We both felt this special adventurer warranted a wave off on his journey, so we head up to the car park in time to see his departure.
+As we approached the side-car we were offered a marzipan sweet by the disadvantaged pillion passenger.
+The still dust covered bike was loaded up to the hilt with the side car companions' trusty wheelchair strapped to the top - readily accessible.
+That grateful companion was sitting pretty with the box of sweets on his lap ready for the next person he will meet along the route north I suspect.

 25/02/2012, La Paz